KavinMistry/Terminal_based_calculator/README.md

 # Java Caculator. #
 _Multi purpose terminal based calculator_ useful example for people just starting out with java.
 ## Comments ##
-I have also added comments explaining the code making it even easier to understand.
+I have also added comments explaining the code making it even easier to understand for new programmers.